MandyHole/school-clubs/README.md

 All content was written by the developer.

 <h3 id="media"> Media</h3>
-All Images were sourced from Pexels.
-I'd like to give a particular thanks to the following photographers:</li>
+All Images were sourced from <a href="https://www.pexels.com/" aria-label="Go to Pexels website">Pexels.</a> I'd like to give a particular thanks to the following photographers:</li>
 <ul><li>pexels-alexander-mils-2103949</li>
 <li>pexels-chan-walrus-958545</li>
 <li>pexels-elviss-railijs-bitans-1448665</li>